Beginner Oeschinen Trek

 Descent: 1200 m

 Today’s route leads you down towards one of Switzerland’s most beautiful mountain lakes: Oeschinensee.
 The hike begins high up near the Hohtürli Pass and follows well-marked alpine paths with wide-open views.
-It’s an ideal route for families with kids who are comfortable walking in the mountains.
+It’s a rewarding route for hikers who are comfortable walking in the mountains.

 Midway through the walk, Oeschinensee suddenly appears—an impossibly blue lake surrounded by cliffs and glaciers.
 Take your time at one of the viewpoints, or head all the way to the lakeshore for a snack or even a swim on warm days.